icgrp/hipr/README.md

 ![](images/runtime_all.png)

 7. In the terminal type `make report`, you will see the resource, compile time and STA timing reports as below.
+As you can see, we define all the sub-functions as partial reconfigurable.

 ![](images/report_all.png)